frictionlessdata/frictionlessdata.io/doc/publish-faq.md

 * use '-' for word separators
 * reasonably concise (3-4 words)

 ----

-## Data Package Directory Names
+## Data Package Folder Names

-It is standard practice to use the Data Package name (from the `datapackage.json`) for the name of the directory in which the Data Package is kept.
+It is standard practice to use the Data Package name (from the `datapackage.json`) for the name of the folder/directory in which the Data Package is kept.

 If storing in e.g. git(hub) this would also be the the name of the repository.